EUCLIDEAN_ DISTANCE

 The default element type for vector storage and processing is 32-bit floating-point (

-function assumes the vector inputs are encoded as 32-bit floating-point numbers and returns aDISTANCE DOUBLE
+F32).The EUCLIDEAN_function assumes the vector inputs are encoded as 32-bit floating-point numbers and returns aDISTANCE DOUBLE. -

 Output Format for Examples

-Vectors may be output in JSON or binary format.
+Vectors can be output in JSON or binary format.

-To get JSON output which will match the examples, use the following command to output vectors in JSON.
+Use the following command to output vectors in JSON format.

 SET vector_type_project_format = JSON;